 Search advertising is a major part of marketing.
-Search ad spending is projected to reach $171 million in 2021.
-This figure is expected to rise over the coming years, proving the effectiveness of paid search advertising as a platform that people continue to rely on to generate leads for their business.
+Search ad spending is projected to reach $260 billion in 2022.
+This figure is expected to rise over the coming years, proving the effectiveness of paid advertising as a platform that people continue to rely on to generate leads for their businesses.

-This comprehensive guide explains the fundamentals of paid search and the tactics you need to run a successful campaign.
+This comprehensive guide explains the fundamentals of paid search and what you need to run a successful campaign.

 What is paid search advertising?

 Paid search advertising is a type of digital marketing in which search engines allow businesses to pay to have their ads shown on their search engine results pages (SERPs).
-The ads usually appear top of the search results, above the organic listings.
+The ads usually appear above the organic listings on the search results.

 Search advertising works on a pay-per-click (PPC) model where you only pay when users click on the ad.
 This makes Google search advertising a controllable and measurable marketing channel compared to other forms of advertising.

-Paid search advertising works because every second, thousands of people use Google and other search engines to find the products and services that they need.
-Paid search gives you an opportunity to display your business to a relevant audience that’s actively looking for your products or services.
+Paid search advertising works because thousands of people use Google and other search engines to find the products and services they need every second.
+Paid search allows you to display your business to a relevant audience actively looking for your products or services.

-Studies show that 63 percent of search engine users would click on an ad on Google, and 75 percent of them said they click because search ads make it easy for them to find what they’re looking for.
+People are 63% more likely to click Google ads than any other network (source: BClutch), and 75 percent click because search ads make it easy for them to find what they’re looking for.
 By making a searcher’s life easier, mobile search advertising has emerged as one of the top growth marketing strategies to get before your target audience.